dotnet/docs-mobile/docs/android/binding-libs/customizing-bindings/creating-enums.md

 (example `Second`), and the integer value represented by both entities (example `0`).

-### Defining Getter/Setter Methods using EnumMethods.xml
+### Defining getter/setter methods using EnumMethods.xml

 The **EnumMethods.xml** file allows changing method parameters and return types from Java `int` constants to C# `enums`.
 In other words,